matiasilva/matiasilva-web/README.md

 ## Motivation & my philosophy

 I want editing this website to be as easy as possible.
 It's so easy to create a static website using a random theme, push it to GitHub, and just forget about it.
-Heck, I've done it a few times myself.
+Heck, I've even done it a few times myself.
 The number one culprit, for me at least, is the excessive "friction" that exists in going from an idea to a post on the website.
 This is why having a solid development environment pays off massively in the long run, and why pouring hours into making the website as extensible as possible is worth it!
 Eventually, adding a new page Just Works.

 Maintenance should also be easy.
 This is why I try to rely on as few dependencies as possible (but the ones I use, I get from a CDN so users are more likely to have it cached) and avoid esoteric functions, variables or practices.
 I don't want to come back to this 5 months down the line and go "huh?".